pelegavraham/RobotBPDocs/docs/_sources/classes.rst.txt

 **CommandHandler**: handling the commands that gets from the program by the CommunicationHandler and update the RobotSensorData.

-**Actuator**: Collect the data from the robot when the data is updated and send it by the CommunicationHandler.
+**MainTest**: Collect the data from the robot when the data is updated and send it by the CommunicationHandler.

 Receive commands and execute the appropriate function as define by the CommandsHandler.